ikea-sama/Showdown2Lua/README.md

-# Showdown2Luau
+# Showdown2Lua
-A script that converts Pokemon Showdown data to Luau data.
+Showdown2Luau is a Luau script that converts Pokemon Showdown data to a Lua table.

+# Known Issues
+* Pokemon nicknames are not supported.